rahi-lab/targettrack/README.md

 # Installation Steps (Estimated Time: <20 mins)

-1. Clone this repository ("git clone https://github.com/lpbsscientist/targettrack").
+1. Clone this repository ("git clone https://github.com/lpbsscientist/targettrack").   # TODO wrong address??
 2. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
 3. In your command line, run each of the commands in install.txt (except the first, if you have already cloned the repository).
 This will create a virtual environment and install the necessary packages.